Dev Patel

-Early life and education
+Early life and background

-Dev Patel was born on 23 April 1990 in Harrow, the son of Anita, a care worker, and Raju, an IT consultant.
-His parents are Indian Gujarati Hindus, though they were both born in Nairobi, Kenya, where there is a significant Indian community; they emigrated to England separately in their teens, and first met in London.
+Dev Patel was born on 23 April 1990 in Harrow, North West London to Indian parents; Anita Patel, a care worker, and Raju Patel, an IT consultant.
+His parents are Gujaratis, though they were both born in Nairobi in British Kenya, where there is a significant Indian diaspora.
+They immigrated to the United Kingdom separately in their teens, and first met in London.
 Patel was raised in the Hindu faith.
 He speaks some Gujarati.
-His ancestors hail from Jamnagar and Unjha in Gujarat, India.
-He grew up in the Rayners Lane district of Harrow and attended Longfield Primary School and Whitmore High School.
+His ancestors came from Jamnagar and Unjha in Gujarat.

+As a child, Patel was a fan of action movies after he snuck downstairs and saw scenes from a Bruce Lee film on his parents' TV set.
+Patel grew up in the Rayners Lane district of Harrow and attended Longfield Primary School and Whitmore High School.
 Patel had his first acting role as Sir Andrew Aguecheek in the school's production of Twelfth Night.

-At Whitmore High School, he received an A* in GCSE Drama for his "self-penned portrayal of a child in the Beslan school siege".
-His drama teacher Niamh Wright has stated, "Dev was a gifted student who quickly impressed me with his innate ability to communicate a wide variety of characters imaginatively and creatively.
-He was awarded full marks for his GCSE performance to a live audience and the visiting examiner was moved to tears by his honest portrayal."
+At Whitmore High, he received an A* in GCSE Drama for his "self-penned portrayal of a child in the Beslan school siege."
+His drama teacher Niamh Wright said, "Dev was a gifted student, who quickly impressed me with his innate ability to communicate a wide variety of characters imaginatively and creatively.
+He was awarded full marks for his GCSE performance to a live audience, and the visiting examiner was moved to tears by his honest portrayal."
 He completed his A Levels in PE, Biology, History, and Drama in 2007 at Whitmore High School while working on Skins.

 Patel said that he was "bloody energetic" as a child, and used to get in trouble because of it.
 He started training at the Rayners Lane Academy of Taekwondo in 2000.
 He competed regularly in both national and international championships, including the 2004 AIMAA (Action International Martial Arts Association) World Championships in Dublin, where he won a bronze medal.
-The World Championships took place in October 2004, when he was a red belt competing in the junior division against other red and black belts.
-He made it to the semi-finals, where he lost to an Irish black belt named Niall Fitzmaurice in "a very close and tough fight", and ended up winning a bronze medal.
-He later gained a 1st dan black belt in March 2006.
+The World Championships took place in October 2004, when he competed as a red belt in the junior division against other red and black belts.
+He made it to the semi-finals, where he lost to an Irish black belt, named Niall Fitzmaurice, in "a very close and tough fight" and ended up winning a bronze medal.
+Later, in March 2006, he earned a 1st dan black belt.